RodgerOliver/guides/vim.md

 - `:cn` go to the next ocasion of the command above.
 - `:cp` go to the previous ocasion of the command above.
 - `:cd [cmd]`: execute cmd to all greped ocasions.
+- `:so $VIMRUNTIME/syntax/hitest.vim`: show all highlight groups active.

 ## Registers
 - Almost all registers start with `"`.